dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-5-Rancher-Role-Assignment-and-RBAC.md

-# Keycloak integration with Rancher
+# Rancher Role Assignment and RBAC